 Clans can be founded by characters with at least 35 character posts as long as there is an open slot in the game to do so.

-As of now, there are 3 total clan slots, with 0 clan slots open for claiming while the Grand Opening is ongoing.
-See the event for the requirements for forming the first Morphic clans!
+As of now, there are 3 total clan slots, with 0 clan slots open for claiming while the winners of the Grand Opening found the clans they’ve won.

 Clan slots are opened when another clan disbands.
 A clan may do this for a variety of reasons, by choice of the leader or if the leader fails their activity requirements.
 Slots opening will be announced in the #morphic channel on Discord, and on the forums.